platformsh/template-builder/templates/gatsby-drupal/files/README.md

 * The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
 These provide Platform.sh-specific configuration and are present in all projects on Platform.sh.
 You may customize them as you see fit.
 * Additional Platform.sh configuration reader modules for both [PHP](https://github.com/platformsh/config-reader-php) and [Node.js](https://github.com/platformsh/config-reader-nodejs) have been added.
 They provide convenience wrappers for accessing the Platform.sh environment variables.
-* `gatsby-config.js` has been modified to read the Wordpress backend url and assign it to the `baseUrl` attribute for the `gatsby-source-wordpress` plugin.
-Since routes are not available during the build hook, and since we want this value to be generated and unique on each environment, `gatsby build` runs and pulls in content from the Wordpress app during the `post_deploy` hook on the mounted `public` directory. `gatbsby-source-wordpress` can have additional parameters set to modify your configuration, so consult the [documentation](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/#how-to-use).
+* `gatsby-config.js` has been modified to read the Drupal backend url and assign it to the `backend_route` attribute for the `gatsby-source-drupal` plugin using the Node.js Configuration Reader library.
+Since routes are not available during the build hook, and since we want this value to be generated and unique on each environment, `gatsby build` runs and pulls in content from the Wordpress app during the `post_deploy` hook on the mounted `public` directory. `gatbsby-source-drupal` can have additional parameters set to modify your configuration, so consult the [documentation](https://www.gatsbyjs.org/packages/gatsby-source-drupal).

 ## References